knpuniversity/symfony2-rest/knpu/episode1/tightening-up-response.md

 ## Use the Location Header

-In fact, we can use this and get rid of the hardcoded URL in `testing.php`.
+Heck, we can even use this and get rid of the hardcoded URL in `testing.php`.
 Set `$programmerUrl` to `$response->getHeader('Location')`.
 Pop that in to the next `get()` call: